-Perineal area sample227
+Perineal area sample234

 - If there was vaginal/anal contact, there may be leakage of semen in the perineal area.
-Use an alternate light source on the anal area and flake off or swab areas of dried secretions. - Optional-smear swabs on microscopic slides, according to jurisdictional policy. - Flaked dried secretions should be placed into the provided container.
+Use an alternate light source on the anal area and flake off or swab areas of dried secretions using a moist swab followed by a dry swab. - Optional-smear swabs on microscopic slides, according to jurisdictional policy. - Flaked dried secretions should be placed into the provided container.
 Air-dry swabs and slides and package them separately.
 Place in envelope, label, seal, and initial the seal. - Avoid contaminating anal/rectal samples by cleansing the perianal area after external secretions and foreign materials have been collected.

-Anal/rectal sample228
+Anal/rectal sample235